 Of course, the campsite’s proximity to the lake makes it a great location for those who enjoy fishing or watersports.
 It is an excellent location for boating, waterskiing and jet skiing.

 Campsites at the campground are very affordable.
-Sites with water and/or electric hookups are $20 while sites with water, sewer service and electric service are $24 each.
-Sites without hookups are $16 per night.
+Please check with the park directly for all official pricing.
 The campsites are available on a first-come first serve basis.

 The campground is located at: